tektoncd/community/teps/0060-remote-resource-resolution.md

 Unit and integration tests covering the new features including:
 - Validation of new `taskRef` and `pipelineRef` syntax.
-- Creation of `ResourceRequests`.
+- Creation of `ResolutionRequests`.
-- Behaviour of Pipelines on `ResourceRequest` success.
+- Behaviour of Pipelines on `ResolutionRequest` success.
-- Behaviour of Tekton Pipelines on `ResourceRequest` failure.
+- Behaviour of Tekton Pipelines on `ResolutionRequest` failure.
 - Timing out remote resolution requests.

 Eventually the resolution project may reach a point of maturity that